10 of the best lossless tracks to stream on Apple Music

 Listening to slow-tempo music helps release the neurotransmitter largely responsible for mood (Serotonin, aka the 'happy hormone') while increasing the one (Dopamine) that helps us feel pleasure and simultaneously reducing the stress hormone (Cortisol).
 All of which is a roundabout way of saying "it's important to have a lossless go-to chill track for the end of a hard day".

 This one, from German duo Sebastian Welicki and Niklas Freund (aka Trashlagoon) actually has a mid-tempo time signature, but it is layered with juicy chords, calm key progressions, reverb, sonic articles reminiscent of late-night crickets that meander slowly between your ears, a breathy treble vocal and a celebrated lo-fi background hiss.
-This is one to sit back and let wash over you, in as high quality as possible.
+Sit back and let it wash over you.

 Yeah Yeah Yeahs – Maps